AlexsJones/kubernetes-mongodb-cluster/README.md

 ```
 ./build_environment.sh dev
 ./generate_pem.sh <SomePassword>
-kubectl create -f deployment/
+kubectl apply -f deployment/
 ```

 ## Configuration
+- Primary mongodb configuration is within `templates/configmap.yaml` for wiredtiger settings and log paths

-Within `templates/statefulset.yaml` the mongod options can be changed to suit requirements.
+- Within `templates/statefulset.yaml` the mongod boot options can be changed to suit requirements.

-Also for some of the dynamic yaml configuration based on environment look at `environments/dev.yaml` creating your own where applicable.
+- Also for some of the dynamic yaml configuration based on environment look at `environments/dev.yaml` creating your own where applicable.